lumaruyam/supervised_learning/README.md

 * Personalized recommendations for improving adoption chances
 * A full explanation of each feature

-The app internally loads the dataset, rebuilds the preprocessing pipeline, and trains the **same RandomForest model** used in the main MLflow pipeline—ensuring full consistency with the documented workflow.

 ---

 ## 🚀 **How to Run the Web App**